Private Tenant Insulation Grants

 If the property was built of brick between 1924 and 1982, it is likely to have cavity walls.
 Providing they have not already been insulated, filling the cavity could save you up to £145 on your energy bills.
 Read more about Cavity Wall Insulation.

 Insulating Solid Wall properties built of stone/concrete or built of brick prior to 1924 could be losing as much as 45% of the heat inside.
-Fitting External Wall Insulation could save up to £270 per year.
-Read more about External Wall Insulation.
+Fitting External or Internal Wall Insulation could save up to £270 per year.
+Read more about External Wall and Internal Wall Insulation.

 If your property has rooms in the roof space that have not been adequately insulated, you could save up to £150 per year on heating bills by having it installed.
 See our Room in Roof Insulation page for details.